eosnetworkfoundation/docs/native/07_node-operation/20_api-node.md

 ---
-title: API Node
+title: Run an API Node
 ---

-## What is an API node?

 An API node is a critical component of the EOS blockchain network that serves as an interface between users, including dApps, and an EOS blockchain.
 API nodes serve one of the following roles when handling incoming client requests received through one of the `chain_api_plugin` endpoints: